dukeluo/eslint-plugin-check-file/docs/rules/filename-naming-convention.md

 #### naming pattern object

-You need to specify a different naming pattern for different file.
+The key is used to select target files, while the value is used to declare the naming pattern for the filename.
+You can specify a different naming pattern for different files.
 The plugin will only check files you explicitly selected:

 ```js
 module.exports = {